HReborn/Mock-learning-code/README.md

  - Install python 3.10.12
  - Install node 20.16.0
- - Run `npm install`
+ - Run `npm install` inside the directory ./Robot/robot_front
  - Download the <a href="https://www.mediafire.com/file/occrsh10c133ny1/RobotENV.zip/file">python virtual environment folder</a>, extract and put the folder RobotENV on ./Robot/robot_back
  - <a href="https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/">Activate virtual environment</a>
- - Run `pip install -r requirements.txt` inside the virtual environment
+ - Run `pip install -r requirements.txt` on the virtual environment inside the directory ./Robot/robot_back
  - Test if it's working
+   - Change backend connection URL at ./Robot/robot_front/src/properties.js to allow frontend to connect with localhost branch instead of production branch. **When pushing on main branch, always change it back to production URL.**
    - Open two terminals
    - On the first terminal, run `npm start` inside the directory ./Robot/robot_front
    - On the second terminal, <a href="https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/">Activate virtual environment</a>
    - On the second terminal run `python manage.py runserver` inside the directory ./Robot/robot_back

-Obs: add new dependencies for the back on requirements.txt running `pip freeze > requirements.txt` and adding them manually on package.json if it's frontend dependencies.
+Obs: add new dependencies for the back on requirements.txt running `pip freeze > requirements.txt`. adding them manually on package.json if it's frontend dependencies.
 Anything you install with pip and npm will automatically be added to their respective dependencies files.